 Grass is not just grass.
-There are many varieties of grass, with different needs.
-Some prefer the sun, then some prefer the shade.
-Other grasses do well in an environment with high rainfall, then there are those that grow best with minimal water.
+There are many varieties of grass with different needs.
+Some prefer the sun, while some prefer the shade.
+Other grasses do well in an environment with high rainfall, and then there are those that grow best with minimal water.
 It is important to use the correct grass seed for the conditions under which you live.

-Rainfall and temperature are determined by the climate in a certain area, so choosing the correct grass for overseeding depends on where you live and what grasses suit that type of environment.
+The climate in a certain area determines rainfall and temperature, so choosing the right grass for overseeding depends on where you live and what grasses suit that environment.

-It is very likely that you will find that there are a few grass varieties that will suit your particular needs for where you live.
+You will likely find that there are a few grass varieties that will suit your particular needs for where you live.
 You could be seeking a particular look or feel of the lawn and may even use different grasses in particular parts of your garden.

-If you are unsure which grass varieties can produce a really even, green lawn then visit your local golf club and inquire about the varieties of grass used there.
-This can give you some inspiration and the varieties obviously suit your area.
+If you are unsure which grass varieties can produce a very even green lawn, then visit your local golf club and inquire about the varieties of grass used there.
+This can give you some inspiration, and the varieties obviously suit your area.

 The Best Grass Seed for Overseeding in Minnesota

 Of course, there are almost as many types of grass you could use for overseeding as there are places to grow them.
-In Minnesota, though, there are certain factors that will guide you when you look at the different varieties.
+In Minnesota, though, certain factors will guide you when you look at the different varieties.